sentinel-hub/odc-sh/README.md

 Set the sentinel hub credential available here https://apps.sentinel-hub.com/dashboard/.

 Try to run the test examples.
-To proiduce the datacube call
+To produce the datacube call

 ```
 resolution = 20  # in meters